Person looking at loan statements

 What Is a 401(k) Loan?

 A 401(k) loan lets you borrow against your 401(k) account balance.
-But it’s not considered a loan in the traditional sense because you borrow money from your retirement savings – not a lender.
+But it’s not considered a loan in the traditional sense because you borrow money from your own retirement savings – not a lender.
 You can use the money for virtually anything, including debt consolidation, medical expenses or home improvements.

 Here are the 401(k) loan basics you need to know:

-• Amount: You can usually borrow up to $50,000 or 50% of your 401(k) account balance, whichever is less.
-If you have less than $50,000 in your 401(k), you’ll only be able to borrow 50% of your account balance.
+• Amount: You can usually borrow up to $50,000 or 50% of your 401(k) account balance, whichever is less.[1]

 • Interest: Your retirement plan provider will determine the loan’s interest rate.
 Any interest charged on a 401(k) loan goes right back into your 401(k) savings account (unlike traditional loans where interest is the cost of borrowing).

-• Repayment: With most plans, you will either deduct your loan payment from your take-home pay or make monthly payments.
+• Repayment: With most plans, you can either deduct your loan payment from your take-home pay or make monthly payments.
 Typically, the loan repayment term for 401(k) loans is 5 years, but you may be able to pay off the loan early without worrying about prepayment penalty fees.

 What Is a Personal Loan?